 Psychology Residency in Health Service Psychology

-The psychology residency program at the Florida State University (FSU) Counseling Center in Health Service Psychology provides the supervised clinical experience necessary for work in as an independent psychologist.
+The psychology residency program at the Florida State University (FSU) Counseling and Psychological Services in Health Service Psychology provides the supervised clinical experience necessary for work in as an independent psychologist.
 The psychology residency program offers 2000 hours of supervised experience, with 900 of these hours including direct client contact to FSU students (e.g., individual and group therapy, assessment, crisis intervention, consultation).
 This experience is designed to provide the necessary postdoctoral supervised experience that is required for licensure as a psychologist in the state of Florida.
 Residents will participate in the Behavioral Health Consultation (BHC) Rotation as part of their training experience.

 Psychology Residency Coordinator: Naoya Izawa, Psy.D. at firstname.lastname@example.org